miskhill/Supabase-and-React/README.md

       - pre-populate the edit form with the smoothie details

 SupaBase - setting up the database and using the supabase client to query the database
+            - using the supabase client to insert, update and delete data from the database
+- using the supabase client to set custom security for the database RLS